A Surgery-Free Way to Treat an Enlarged Prostate

 "I was skeptical of PAE at first, but now I think that everyone with an enlarged prostate should consider it," says Abdussemed, whose brother will also be having PAE.
 "I urinate like a 20-year-old now.
 My life is so much better!"

-- Meet our clinical contributor: John S. Demeritt, M.D.
+- Meet your source: John S. Demeritt, M.D.

 The material provided through HealthU is intended to be used as general information only and should not replace the advice of your physician.
 Always consult your physician for individual care.